modx-pro/Docs/docs/en/components/fetchit/examples/form/pico.md

 # Pico.css

-With the [Pico.css](https://picocss.com/) framework everything is much simpler, because the `aria-invalid` attribute controls the invalid state, and our component adds it automatically.
+With the [Pico.css](https://picocss.com/) framework everything is much simpler, because the `aria-invalid` attribute controls the invalid state, and our extra adds it automatically.
 Let's look at a small example.

 ```html
 <form>